 Simple Bug Hotel for Kids via Red Ted Art

 Make Way for Ducklings ABC Activity via Growing Book by Book

 Paint Rolling on a Slide via Messy Little Monster

 Mud Ice Creamery via Mother Natured

 Don’t forget to make local friends and set up group play dates with other toddlers.
 As much as your toddler may have fun playing with you, it helps to give them opportunities to play with other children as well.
-Set up one of these ideas as group backyard activities for toddlers to help them hone in on their social skills as well.
+Set up a group play date and incorporate one of these backyard activities for toddlers to help your toddler hone in on his social skills as well.

 If you are looking for additional toddler-friendly outdoor activities or supplies, you may be able to find what you need online or at one of your local retail stores.
 For an affordable price, you should be able to find bubbles, water balloons, kites, balls, and t-ball equipment.
 These items may help to create a fun, but memorable backyard experience for your toddler.